 Today’s post was supposed to be about the public health crisis caused by the Coronavirus quarantine, but something more urgent came up.

 The Dunning-Kruger effect is a fascinating cognitive bias that causes enormous human suffering.
-We see it in the prolonged over-reaction to Coronavirus and the riots following the murder of George Floyd in Minneapolis.
+We see it in the prolonged over-reaction to Coronavirus and the riots following the —murder— overdose death of George Floyd in Minneapolis.

 The experts include politicians, police, and community activists (peaceful).
-Non-experts include anarchists and rioters, on the one side, and anti-riot militias, on the other.
+Non-experts include, on one side, anarchists and rioters and, on the other side, anti-riot militias, on the other.

-The rioters are effectively getting what they want from the experts, but the militias–groups of armed civilians–are stopping the rioters.
+The rioters are effectively getting what they want from the experts, but the militia–groups of armed civilians–are stopping the rioters.
 The rioters appear not even to try anything with these non-expert peacekeepers.

 This situation illustrates what some have long known: there are no experts.
 We are all just winging it.
 As Pamela Druckerman wrote in a fantastic NY Times opinion piece in 2014: